Sydney

 Yield Enhancement

-This index has since evolved into its second generation known as Trader Vic Index ("TVI").
-The TVI offers the same independent calculation performed by Standard & Poor's, a division of The McGraw-Hill Companies, Inc. and it allows investors easy access to both rising and falling price trends in a innovative, multi asset transparent Index.
+The S&P DTI® has since evolved into a second generation known as Trader Vic Index ("TVI").
+The DAFI™ and TVI offer the same independent calculation performed by Standard & Poor's, a division of The McGraw-Hill Companies, Inc., affording investors easy access to both rising and falling price trends in innovative, multi asset transparent strategies.

-Both the S&P DTI® and the TVI were created by Victor H. Sperandeo, and these indices can be structured by an internationally recognized financial institution and require no significant alteration of the existing portfolio, while offering institutional investors access to a non-correlated synthetic asset class and return stream adding alpha and diversification to existing bond portfolios.
+Both the S&P DTI® and DAFI™ were created by Victor H. Sperandeo (“Trader Vic”), a strategic partner to Baron Point and an internationally recognized investor, trader, and financial commentator.
+These strategies can be structured and implemented through internationally recognized financial institutions and generally require minimal alteration to an existing institutional portfolio while providing access to a non-correlated synthetic asset class and return stream intended to enhance diversification and generate alpha.